Getting Started

 Sign Protocol implements attestations as digitally signed structured data that adhere to a registered schema under a schema registry.
 These attestations are then stored in a secure domain, either on-chain or off-chain.
 You will need to create or find a schema before creating an attestation.

 Your attestation must adhere to its schema's defined format in order to be parseable.
 To learn more about the concept of attestations, you can find more information here.
-To create an attestation, you can find find examples here and here.
+To create an attestation, you can find examples here and here.
 If you would like to create attestations on behalf of a user (to sponsor gas, for example), you will need to provide a delegate signature from the user when creating the attestation.
 You can find examples of delegate attestation creation with our NPM SDK here.

 Sign Protocol offers an indexing service to quickly query and retrieve schema and attestation data.
 This service is available at a REST endpoint and a GraphQL endpoint and can also be accessed directly through our NPM SDK.